 During the year under review, there was no change in the nature of business of the Company.
-The Company is a Systemically Important Non-deposit taking Non-Banking financial Company (NBFC-ND-SI) registered with the Reserve Bank of India.
+The Company is a Systemically Important Non-deposit taking Non-Banking financial Company (NBFC-ND-SI) registered with the Reserve Bank of India(RBI) and also Middle Layer NBFC as per RBI Scale Based Approach.
 The Company also provides depository services and has a Depository Participant license with National Securities Depositories Limited and Central Depository Services Limited.
+Further, during the year under review, the Board of Directors has approved to surrender Depository Participant License with Central Depository Services Limited.